 According to A19 of the proposed standard, we concur with the project team that MC information should be balanced and relevant to investors.
 Since to investors negative information is as important as positive information, we propose to emphasise the balance of information as a principle.
-This includes that MC should focus on the most relevant information to investors, highlighting those issues which are of great importance and great possible impact on the company.
+This includes that MC should focus on the most relevant information to investors.